Responding to Complaints of Sexual Harassment

 - When necessary, the SHCA may contact members of the SHB to discuss their deliberations and the rationale for their findings.

-- Upon the completion of the SHCA's review, the Vice President for Campus Life and Operational Management will meet with the respondent or complainant in the presence of a representative from the SHCA and share the findings of the SHCA in writing.
+- Upon the completion of the SHCA's review, the Senior Vice President will meet with the respondent or complainant in the presence of a representative from the SHCA and share the findings of the SHCA in writing.
 Should the original decision of the SHB be amended, both the respondent and complainant will be notified.

 - Minor procedural errors, which the SHCA determines did not affect any portion of the outcome of SHB proceedings may be noted, but such errors need not result in a remand to the SHB for modification of its decision.